 I only do one thing.
 Sell for technology companies.
 A few years ago, I thought, like many people, that Sales was just a matter of being able to get along with people and do nice presentations.
 I learnt, the hard way, that Sales is actually rather technical.
-And I do not mean that one need to be able to articule the intricacies of a technology product.
-There is a need of a process to implement to avoid falling into the process of the prospect, constantly answering product related questions or, amongst many things, not being clear on what other measures a prospect has taken to fix the problem they face.
-Furthermore, organisations are human constructs.
-They are therefore subject to distraction.
-Starting the pursuit of a new initiative, a new market, testing a new feature, etc… This is known as “context switch”.
-To be efficient, a Sales organisation needs to have recurring processes that constantly generate new business and secure existing one.
-So there are tools, processes and technics to do so.
+And I do not mean that one need to be able to articulate the intricacies of a technology product.
+There is a need of a process to implement.
+Otherwise, one falls in the process of the prospect which, amongst other things, is about answering product or pricing questions.
+Missing a range of crucial information that are actually at the core of a prospect decision process.